Xinglonggou: The Xinglongwa site

-The Xinglongwa site (Xinglonggou 1 or Locality 1) in an early Neolithic settlement.
+The Xinglongwa site (Xinglonggou 1 or Locality 1) in an early Neolithic settlement, dating to about 5600 BCE.
 Of the three sites, the Xinglongwa site has the richest material assemblage.
 The site was excavated from 2001 to 2003.
 The site covers an area of around 48,000 m2, of which 5,600 m2 has been excavated.
 The foundations of 145 rectangular semi-subterranean houses were found.
 The houses were organized into 3 distinct clusters of around 50 houses each, arranged in rows.
 Unlike most other sites of the Xinglongwa culture, Xinglonggou 1 was not enclosed by a ditch.
 37 of the houses have been excavated, where the remains of 28 individuals were found buried within.
 The remains of pig, red deer, dog, buffalo, badger, raccoon dog, bear, rabbit, and fish were also discovered at the site.

 The artefact assemblage at the site includes pottery, lithic tools, and lithic, osseous, shell and jade ornaments.
 The site has yielded some of the earliest jade artefacts in China.
 The jade assemblage consists primarily of slit rings, although tubes, chisels and other artefacts were also found.
 The people of Xinglonggou appeared to favor yellow-green nephrite, a material that was not locally derived.